databricks-migrations/td-profiler-distro/README.md

 1. Databricks Workspace to execute Profiler notebooks.
 2. Network connectivity to Teradata Instance from Databricks Workspace.
-3. PDCR (Performance Data Collection and Reporting) usage.
+3. Teradata PDCR (Performance Data Collection and Reporting) enabled and has data for a minimum of 90 days.
 3. Teradata JDBC Driver
 4. Teradata User id with SELECT grant on following tables/views